 You’ll find a large, decorated Christmas tree and lots and lots of lights.
-There’s a Chanukah celebration on site, and you’ll also have sweeping views of the Mississippi River – and bedecked vessels like Steamboat Natchez dressed in their holiday best.
+This upscale shopping mall hosts three nights of free outdoor movie screenings during their Movies on the Mississippi celebration.
+Join them on the first three Fridays of December for screenings of Home Alone, Frozen and Elf.
+There’s also a Chanukah celebration on site, and you’ll also have sweeping views of the Mississippi River – and bedecked vessels like Steamboat Natchez dressed in their holiday best.

 Follow the lights down Canal Street.

 One of the best light displays in the city is Canal Street itself.
 You’ll find more than one million lights lining the street, whether they’re wrapped tightly around iconic palm trees or spiraling up lamp posts.
 The display spans the street from the Mississippi River to Elk Place.

 NOLA ChristmasFest at the Ernest N. Memorial Convention Center has more than 50 decorated trees on site.
 Whether themed or dressed in traditional Christmas cheer, each tree is between 10 and 15 feet tall.
 This family-friendly event also features plenty of activities for kids and adults including an indoor ice skating rink.